HaukeBartsch/data-transfer-station/README.md

 ## System setup

 The Makefile automates procedures for setup and ensures system compliance.
-Instructions are provided on how to setup and check copmliance for DTS.
+Running 'make' instructions are provided on how to setup DTS.

 ```{bash}
 cd data-transfer-station